psnakhwa/Responder_Slack_Bot/DESIGN.md

 * We will require a mixture of patterns in order to make the BugBot work efficiently and accurately.
 * Two main patterns that we are going to use are Conversationists and Singleton Design pattern and these are the most used design patterns used for bit design.
-* As mentioned here : [Conversationist pattern](http://willschenk.com/bot-design-patterns/#conversationists) we want to create this bugbot which will
+* As mentioned in [Conversationist pattern](http://willschenk.com/bot-design-patterns/#conversationists) we want to create this bugbot which will
 React to messages :
   -It will reply to messages which are tagged to him. (eg. message > @BugBot give me a list of employees.
   -Knows who they are talking to : BugBot will know who sent him the message and will tag on appropriate messages. (not all responses).